-We really like the insight he shares around the way most people are pre-programmed to be “fair” when it comes to making a deal.
+We really like the insight he shares around the way most people are pre-programmed to be “fair” when making a deal.
 “Fair” is a word loaded with subjective meaning.

 We only want what’s fair.
 It’s a fair deal.
 Your offer doesn’t seem fair.

-He gives some great examples of where this isn’t actually ‘fair’ at all and can lead to a bad deal.
-And he shows how no deal can be a better outcome than a bad deal.
+He gives some great examples of where this isn’t actually ‘fair’ at all, and can lead to a bad deal.
+And he shows how no deal is a better outcome than a bad deal.

 There are plenty of other great tips and tactics you can apply to your next negotiation.
 You’ll spot a good negotiator if you see them using the tips and tricks from this book.